vincent-margiotta/dotfiles/README.md

 [GNU Stow](https://www.gnu.org/software/stow/) - Another great tool.
 However, it wasn't made to manage dotfiles.
-Because of the different versions of GNU Stow out there, I couldn't always manage my dotfiles consistently on every system I'd encounter.
+Because of the different versions of GNU Stow out there, I couldn't always manage my dotfiles consistently on every system I'd encountered.
 This is what lead me to create the simple POSIX shell script to manage my dotfiles in this repository.